[Interview] Legalising cannabis: Germany first, Europe next?

 Well, there's a parliament and there's a government.
 Big difference.
 Division of power.
 So the government is not that enthusiastic about the project.
 But the health minister, Karl Lauterbach [SPD], he also has to be pushed to prioritise the whole thing.

 Last year, at first he said 'well, we'll do it next year, and we will start the process this year'.
 And it was clear that it's a very complicated process and we had to start right away.
-That took a while for him to understand that
+It took a while for him to understand that.

 I would have thought Lauterbach is a good figurehead — from your point of view — because he's a medical doctor, who is not personally particularly in favour of cannabis.
 He's doing it as a harm-reduction measure, that's his argument.